How decarbonisation policies will transform the biofuels industry

 In the US a new Clean Fuels for the Midwest initiative was launched late in 2019.
 There are not few that consider this to be the precursor of a nationwide LCFS.

-Get a deeper dive on the biofuels outlook, register for the upcoming IHS Markit webinar with Dr. Christoph Berg and James Simpson on 8 October 2020.
+Get a deeper dive on the biofuels outlook, register for the on-demand IHS Markit webinar with Dr. Christoph Berg and James Simpson.

 Follow IHS Markit Energy